 - Be alert to detail: make and model of car, what the person is wearing, time, place, etc. Make a mental note of buildings or street names that you can see. - Report it immediately to Protection Services.

 Kidnapped:

-- Stay calm. - Do as the kidnapper ask. - Try to keep your smartphone on and active.
-Send an emergency signal if you can. - Resist and scream for help when someone try to force you into a vehicle - once in the confined space, it is difficult to escape.
-When driving, count in seconds how far you are driving before you stop and which way the vehicle is turning.
-Focus on sounds (trains, taxis, dogs barking) and what you can see (signboards, buildings, street names).
+- Stay calm.

+- Do as the kidnapper ask.

+- Try to keep your smartphone on and active.
+Send an emergency signal if you can.

+- Resist and scream for help

+when someone try to force

+you into a vehicle once

+in the confined space, it

+is difficult to escape.
+When

+driving, count in seconds how

+far you are driving before you stop

+and which way the vehicle is turning.

+Focus on sounds (trains, taxis, dogs

+barking) and what you can see (signboards,

+buildings, street names).

-- If a gun is pointed at you or you are threatened with a knife comply with instructions. - When you are alone in a taxi, sit behind the driver.
+- When you are alone in a taxi, sit behind the driver.
 This will enable you to text for help if you feel threatened.
 The driver will not be able to grab your phone.
 You can also use the safety belt to strangle the driver from behind and force him/her to stop and let you out.
 Alert the driver that you have texted your location to friends and family.
 Always use registered taxi companies whose drivers are known and are being tracked by their company. - If you are grabbed, immediately fall to the ground, grab the person's ankles with both hands and crossed legs and scream for help.
 A heavy object is not easy to move. - At the place where you are held, ask to use the bathroom/toilet.
 Then touch as many surfaces as possible with your hands, including the toilet seat, sides of the toilet, toilet cover, and the mirrors.
 Your finger- and palm prints can assist with later investigation.